Book a Free Consultation

 When can the Court make an Apprehended Violence Order?

-The Court can make an AVO if:
+A Court can make an AVO when:

 What happens if the defendant does not consent to the Apprehended Violence Order?